davidmalcolm/texi2rst/output/_build/html/_sources/options-that-control-optimization.txt

 These options control various sorts of optimizations.

-Without any optimization option, the compilers goal is to reduce the cost of compilation and to make debugging produce the expected results.
+Without any optimization option, the compiler's goal is to reduce the cost of compilation and to make debugging produce the expected results.
 Statements are independent: if you stop the program with a breakpoint between statements, you can then assign a new value to any